JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Labs/03-Deploy-and-Manage-Azure-Compute-Resources/02-Create-and-Configure-Virtual-Machines/README.md

 - Manage virtual machine disks
 - Deploy virtual machines to availability zones and availability sets
 - Deploy and configure an Azure Virtual Machine Scale Sets

+## Key Vault Special Note
+Key Vaults with **purge protection ON** cannot be permanently deleted immediately.

+Deletion steps:
+1. Delete the Key Vault normally.
+2. It enters **soft-delete** state.
+3. It will be automatically purged after its retention period (7–90 days).
+4. It does not accrue additional cost while soft-deleted.

+This is expected and required behavior when using Customer-Managed Keys.